twinfoundation/standards/packages/standards-schema-org/docs/reference/variables/SchemaOrgTypes.md

 > `readonly` **NextItem**: `"nextItem"` = `"nextItem"`

-Represents a the next item.
+Represents a next item (can be used as a cursor).